Top Ten Things to Do

 It is often said that in the Costa Tropical you can be skiing the slopes by day and relaxing on a Mediterranean beach by afternoon... enjoying a cerveza and tapas of course.
 Where else in the world can you do that?

 The Sierra Nevada Mountain Range is 3,478 meters in altitude, the highest in mainland Spain.
-With more than 106 kilometres of trails and 125 ski runs, it is one of the largest and most popular ski resorts in the country --- and is just over an hours drive from the beautiful beaches of the Costa Tropical.
+With more than 106 kilometers of trails and 125 ski runs, it is one of the largest and most popular ski resorts in the country --- and is just over an hour's drive from the beautiful beaches of the Costa Tropical.

 7. Take the Kids to the Aqua Tropic Water Park

-Situated just at the end of Playa Velilla overlooking the Mediterranean sea you will find the Aqua Tropic Park packed with slides, wave pools, jacuzzis, waterfalls, arcades, play parks, restaurants, bars and more...
+Situated just at the end of Playa Velilla, overlooking the Mediterranean sea, you will find the Aqua Tropic Water Park packed with slides, wave pools, jacuzzis, waterfalls, arcades, play parks, restaurants, bars and more...
 Adults can rent lounge chairs and umbrellas and chill out in the grassy areas under the olive trees...

 8. Be Sporty!